DFHack/dfhack/README.rst

 :autowatch:    Automatically adds all new races (animals you buy from merchants, tame yourself or get from migrants)
                to the watch list using default target count.
 :noautowatch:  Stop auto-adding new races to the watchlist.
-:list:         Print a list of watched races.
+:list:         Print the current status and watchlist.
+:list_export:  Print status and watchlist in a format which can be used to import them to another savegame (see notes).
 :target fk mk fa ma R: Set target count for specified race(s).
                  fk = number of female kids,
                  mk = number of male kids,